Skip to main content

 We came together in 2023 in Makhaza, Khayelitsha — a community where joy and hardship sit side by side, and where music has always been one of the ways young people find each other.

 We rehearsed wherever we could.
 We sang in community halls, at church services, at gatherings where our voices were the whole programme.
 We did it because singing together was the most joyful thing we could imagine doing with our lives.
+None of us were thinking about stages.
+We were thinking about each other, and about the songs.

 Within two years our voices had travelled further than any of us imagined.
 From Khayelitsha and Cape Town to Paris and São Paulo.
 From street corners in Stellenbosch to a national gallery.
 From a handful of local supporters to a following that grew into the millions across TikTok, Instagram and YouTube.